 Both FHWA and FDOT require that a sound barrier reduce traffic noise by at least five decibels to be considered feasible.
 Another FDOT requirement is that the cost per property to build a sound barrier is $42,000 or less.
 Meeting this requirement makes it cost reasonable.
 If a sound barrier is determined to be both feasible and cost reasonable, the property owners that would benefit from the barrier are asked to provide input on the proposed barrier.

-Central Florida is rich in history, with hundreds of buildings, districts and sites listed on the National Register of Historic Places.
+Central Florida has a rich history, as demonstrated by hundreds of buildings, districts and sites listed on the National Register of Historic Places.
 Several of these places are within the project limits of I-4 Ultimate, including the town of Eatonville, Griffin Park and the Holden-Parramore Historic District.
-Our team’s design was developed with historic preservation in mind, so impacts to these important areas will be lessened.
+Historic preservation is a priority of the I-4 Ultimate project.

 An interchange redesign at I-4 and State Road 408 lessens the project’s impact on two additional historic resources: Griffin Park and the Holden-Parramore Historic District.
 Griffin Park, added to the National Register of Historic Places on July 18, 1996, opened in 1940 as the city of Orlando’s first affordable housing project for impoverished African-Americans.
 The Holden-Parramore neighborhood once served as the segregated African-American section of the city, and several buildings in the area are illustrative of intact historic housing.
 The Holden-Parramore area was placed on the National Register of Historic Places on September 23, 2009.